congnd/TIL/iOS/debug_autolayout.md

 - Objc-C project: `po [[UIWindow keyWindow] _autolayoutTrace]`

-The `_autolayoutTrace` is a private property of UIView, so you can get layout info of any UIView instance.

 If you want to cast raw address into a specific type:
 ```Swift
 expr -l Swift -- import UIKit